The history of the American Southwest is written in stone.

-Her two sons were placed in separate foster homes, where they were expected to work to earn their room and board.
+The two boys were placed in separate foster homes, where they were expected to work to earn their room and board.

 In 1875, the fourteen-year-old Kid committed his first crime.
-He stole and fenced a quantity of butter.
+He stole a quantity of butter.
 The county sheriff, Harvey Whitehall, let him go with a warning.

 Ten days later, an acquaintance of the Kid’s, George Schaefer (also known as Sombrero Jack), robbed a laundry, stealing two pistols and a bundle of clothes.